WebWarrior200121/WebWarrior200121/README.md

 My current interests are Data Science and Quantum Computing

 What You'll Find Here
-On this GitHub, I share a collection of projects that reflect my journey in Computational Physics and Data Science:
+On this GitHub, I share a collection of projects that reflect my journey in Computational Physics and Data Science:<br>

-Numerical Methods Algorithms (some of which align with the state-of-the-art in numerical techniques) Machine Learning Projects
+Numerical Methods Algorithms (some of which align with the state-of-the-art in numerical techniques)<br>

+Machine Learning Projects<br>

-Monte Carlo Simulations
+Monte Carlo Simulations<br>